thisismahabadi/php-swoole-slack/README.md

 composer install
 ```

-Also make sure composer has already installed otherwise check [this link](https://getcomposer.org/).
+Also, make sure Composer has already installed otherwise check [this link](https://getcomposer.org/).

-and then you can run it in root folder by php built-in web server like this:
+and then you can run it in the root folder by PHP built-in web server like this:

 ```bash
 php -S localhost:8000